michaelaa9578/sep10-freedom-project/blog/entry04.md

 Healthcare has enabled the prospering of civilizations since the beginning of time.
 Healthcare is a spectrum of concepts which conjoins factors including diagnosis, prevention, cures, treatments, etc. Tinkering with different tools is often practiced in the medical field to continue advancing these treatments which is why...

-I started tinkering with Aframe by using
+I tinkered with Aframe by using

 ```html
   <a-scene>